Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The Metropolis dynamics

 If their union

-is connected, then it is a cycle compound. \ep \bpr If $\overline{\cA}$ is a singleton, then there is nothing to prove.
+is connected, then it is a cycle compound. \end{proposition} \begin{pf} If $\overline{\cA}$ is a singleton, then there is nothing to prove.
 Let us suppose that $\overline{\cA}$ has at least two elements.
 Since $\overline{\cA}$ is connected, then

 Moreover,